-Disclaimer

-This document contains forward-looking statements, specifically in the sections entitled "Significant events after the reporting period" and "Business outlook", that relate to future events and future operating, economic and financial results of the Prysmian Group.
+Disclaimer This document contains forward-looking statements, specifically in the sections entitled "Significant events after the reporting period" and "Business outlook", that relate to future events and future operating, economic and financial results of the Prysmian Group.
 By their nature, forward-looking statements involve risk and uncertainty because they depend on the occurrence of future events and circumstances.
-Actual results may differ materially from those reflected in forward-looking statements due to a variety of factors.
+Actual results may differ materially from those reflected in forwardlooking statements due to multiple factors.